tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

     background = file.variables['air_temperature_2m'][0, 0, index_control, :, :]

 points = gridpp.points(obs_lats[index_valid_obs], obs_lons[index_valid_obs], obs_elevs[index_valid_obs])
+{% endhighlight %}

+Optimal interpolation does not require you to specify the error variance of the background and the observations.
+Instead, only their ratios is needed.
+Since we trust observations more than the background, we set the ratio to 0.1.
+OI also requires the background values at the observation points.
+In many cases a simple method like nearest neighbour or bilinear is sufficient, however the gridpp functions allows you to calculate any values if desired.

+{% highlight python %}
 variance_ratios = 0.1 * np.ones(points.size())
 pbackground = gridpp.bilinear(grid, points, background)
 {% endhighlight %}